 Do Regular Maintenance

 Like any vehicle, it’s important that you have a regular inspection done of your camper van.
 Make sure that you service your RV often to keep it in tip-top shape.
-In addition to checking the engine, belts, hoses, headlights, and tire pressure, test the towing or hitch.
+In addition to RV repair and maintenance such as checking the engine, belts, hoses, headlights, and tire pressure, test the towing or hitch.

 Now that you’ve learned about RV driving safety tips, you can feel more confident on the road.
 Before you take a trip, plan your routes carefully and check the weather so that you avoid or take a break during extreme storms, wind, and rain.
 And when you aren’t on the road, don’t forget to do regular maintenance on your RV so that you can feel confident that it’s inspected and runs well.